bharatkumar31/Maddoxpay-Transaction-Analysis/README.md

 ### 2. Transaction Trends:
  - Daily trends revealed fluctuations in transaction counts, often peaking during weekends and festive seasons.
- - Monthly and quarterly analysis showed upward growth.
+ - Monthly and quarterly analysis showed upward growth (though transaction count decreased a bit but total transaction values increased.
- - The increasing trend suggests growing adoption of MaddoxPay services among customers and merchants.
+ - The increasing trend suggests growing adoption of the company's services among customers and merchants.
  - High valued transactions were also found out.

 ### 3. Payment Method Usage:
  - It showed us the most popular methods for transactions.
+UPI emerged to be the most popular payment method.
  - The result suggested that the consumers and Indian public is using more and more digital payment methods such as UPI etc.
- - The increasing trend suggests growing adoption of MaddoxPay services among customers and merchants.
+ - The increasing trend suggests growing adoption of the company's services among customers and merchants.
  - High valued transactions were also found out.

 ### 4. Location-wise Analysis:
- - Certain urban locations contributed a disproportionately high transaction value, while rural locations showed a higher transaction count but lower average value.
- - This suggests that MaddoxPay is succeeding in reaching rural consumers, though transaction sizes there remain smaller.
+ - Locations with most transactions were Chennai and Delhi.

 ### 5. Transaction Status:
- - A majority of the transactions were marked Successful.
+ - A majority (83.20%) of the transactions were marked Successful.
  - A small proportion of Failed and Pending transactions highlighted potential areas for technical improvement.

 ### 6. Merchant and Customer Insights: